Gordon Guasco: England

-Gordon Guasco, along with friend and fellow Australian rider Jim Airey were signed to race in England by Sunderland Saints promoter Mike Parker.
+Guasco, along with friend and fellow Australian rider Jim Airey were signed to race in England by Sunderland Saints promoter Mike Parker.
 After Sunderland were disbanded, both riders then transferred to the Wolverhampton Wolves where Guasco would stay until 1966 before he returned home to Australia for another two years.

 In 1965 while riding for Wolverhampton, Guasco won through to the Intercontinental Final, which in the days before the Speedway Grand Prix was the last step before the World Final.
 In his best international result, Gordon Guasco missed out by a single point on qualifying for the World Final.
 In a run off for a reserve spot he was beaten by English rider Mike Broadbank.

 After recapturing his form while back in Australia, Guasco negotiated for a return to England in 1969 with the Poole Pirates, who with "Horse" leading the way, were British League Champions in 1969.
 Poole failed to retain the title in 1970 and Guasco's own riding was considered more subdued than had been in 1969.

 Grasstrack

 During his time in the Uk Gordon also took part in a number of Grasstrack meetings.
-In 1966 he took part in the British Championship.
+In 1966, he took part in the British Championship.

 Death

-Gordon Guasco and his family returned to Sydney in 1970 to race in the Australian Speedway season, basing himself at the Liverpool Speedway.
+Guasco and his family returned to Sydney in 1970 to race in the Australian Speedway season, basing himself at the Liverpool Speedway.
 In a sad twist, Gordon Guasco, the man who had originally convinced management to run bikes at the speedway, was killed in a crash there on 8 November 1970.
 Guasco suffered severe head injuries after being struck from behind by another rider.
 He had laid his own bike down to avoid a fallen rider in front of him.
-For eight days, he lay unconscious in hospital before passing away.
+For eight days, he lay unconscious in hospital before dying.